rehkad/CivicAI/README.md

 3. **(Optional) create and activate a virtual environment** before installing dependencies:
    `python3 -m venv .venv && source .venv/bin/activate` (use `python -m venv` if `python3` isn't available).
    If no environment is active, `./setup.sh` automatically creates `.venv` and installs packages there.
 4. Install dependencies using `./setup.sh`.
-When no internet connection is available the script installs from a prepopulated `wheels/` directory.
+When the `wheels/` directory contains wheel files the script installs from them; otherwise it falls back to downloading packages.
 This script also installs `pip` when it's missing and activates `.venv` when necessary.
 5. If you see `ModuleNotFoundError` errors (e.g., for FastAPI) or `pip` isn't found, rerun `./setup.sh` to ensure all dependencies are installed.
 6. Start the API server:
    ```bash